 When we say "calibration", you might think of cameras or other kinds of fancy equipments that need to be calibrated.
 But the fact is, you can calibrate people too!

 The ability to calibrate is one of the most important skills a hypnotist must possess.
-To calibrate means to watch a person’s physiology and external behavior, and observe the changes that are happening.
+To calibrate means to observe a person’s physiology and external behavior, and notice the changes that are happening.

 In this blog post, we'll talk about: